 In life, there is no escaping from problems and struggles.
-Even if you manage to change your current lifestyle, don’t be surprised to find yourself surrounded by a completely new set of problems and struggles.
+Even if you manage to change your current lifestyle, don’t be surprised to find yourself surrounded by an entirely new set of issues and struggles.
 It’s another matter that context and magnitude of your new problems might present you with all new possibilities.

 But ironically, there is no way to know this unless you explore the new frontiers which could present you with challenging problems.

-In the absence of this exposure these children end up growing into an adult possessing a very low ability to solve problems.
-And the ramifications of this could be appreciated more by understanding the correlation between (struggles & problems) and our ability to solve them.
-Keeping this in mind I have made an illustration by drawing fig: A, where the interaction between the two variables has resulted into four quadrants.
+In the absence of this exposure, these children end up growing into an adult possessing a shallow ability to solve problems.
+And the ramifications of this could be appreciated more by understanding the correlation between (struggles & problems) and our ability to address them.
+Keeping this in mind I have made an illustration by drawing fig: A, where the interaction between the two variables has resulted in four quadrants.

-However, there is absolutely no guarantee that your ability to solve any problems will always remain consistent.
-Because whether you accept it or not your problem solving ability is heavily dependent on variables that extend much beyond your limited skill sets.
+However, there is entirely no guarantee that your ability to solve any problems will always remain consistent.
+Because whether you accept it or not your problem-solving ability is heavily dependent on variables that extend much beyond your limited skill sets.

-There is a bright possibility that even if you land yourself in Quadrant IV, in due course of time you might get trapped in Quadrant I, the worst quadrant to inhabit if you wish to live with certain sense of ease and unfettered mind.
+There is a bright possibility that even if you land yourself in Quadrant IV, in due course of time, you might get trapped in Quadrant I, the worst quadrant to inhabit if you wish to live with a certain sense of ease and unfettered mind.

-Therefore, life is essentially an endless series of problems, where the solution to one set of problems is merely getting replaced by another one.
+Therefore, life is necessarily an endless series of problems, where the solution to one set of problems is merely getting replaced by another one.

-Believe it or not, your favorite movie star too has got money problems but there is no doubt that he has got better money problem than that of yours.
-The difference between the two of you is that of “degree”, and the mere presence of this difference in no way going to make you as a lesser human being.
+Believe it or not, your favorite movie star has also got money problems, but there is no doubt that he has got a better money problem than that of yours.
+The difference between the two of you is that of “degree,” and the mere presence of this difference in no way going to make you as a lesser human being.